Fitwi-Tesfahunei/JEF-file-with-Python/README.md

 # JEF-file-with-Python
-This code shows how to generate a JEF file which can be read by a digital embroidery machine.
+This code demonstrates how to generate a JEF file which can be read by a digital embroidery machine.